First Time User? Enroll now.

 Lymph nodes are part of the immune system.
 They are found in the neck, behind the ears, in the armpits, and in the chest, belly, and groin.

 Lymph nodes in healthy people are usually hard to feel.
 But lymph nodes in the neck, armpit, or groin can get bigger and become tender.
 Swollen lymph nodes usually mean an infection.
-But the swelling can also be caused by a cut, scratch, insect bite, tattoo, drug reaction, or cancer.
+But the swelling can also be caused by a cut, a scratch, an insect bite, a tattoo, a drug reaction, or cancer.

 There are several ways to do a lymph node biopsy.
 The lymph node sample will be looked at under a microscope for problems.